csgillespie/efficientR/main.md

 RStudio is a mature, feature rich and powerful Integrated Development Environment (IDE) optimised for R programming and has become popular among R developers.
 The Open Source Edition is completely open source (as can be seen from the project's GitHub repo).
 It can be installed on all major OSs from the RStudio website [rstudio.com](https://www.rstudio.com/products/rstudio/download/).

 If you already have RStudio and would like to update it, simply click `Help > Check for Updates` in the menu.
-For fast and efficient work keyboard shortcuts should be used wherever possible, reducing the reliance on the mouse.
+For fast and efficient work, keyboard shortcuts should be used wherever possible, reducing the reliance on the mouse.
 RStudio has many keyboard shortcuts that will help with this.
 To get into good habits early, try accessing the RStudio Update interface without touching the mouse.
-On Linux and Windows dropdown menus are activated with the `Alt` button, so the menu item can be found with:
+On Linux and Windows, dropdown menus are activated with the `Alt` button, so the menu item can be found with:

 ```
 Alt+H U
 ```

-On Mac it works differently.
+On Mac, it works differently.
 `Cmd+?` should activate a search across menu items, allowing the same operation can be achieved with:

 ```